 - View ship maps

 - Purchase things such as shore excursions, drink packages, and wifi packages

 The app is currently available to download from the Google Play Store and iTunes.
 It is suggested that guests download the app before they get on the ship in order to avoid being charged huge fees by their cell phone service provider during their sailing.

 Passengers do not need to purchase internet to use the app.

 How fast is the internet?

-How fast the internet is while you’re on board will depend on several factors, including the ship’s itinerary, how many of your fellow passengers are also trying to access the signal and — perhaps most important — which plan you purchased.
+How fast the internet is while you’re on board will depend on several factors, including the ship’s itinerary, how many of your fellow passengers are also trying to access the signal, and — perhaps most importantly — which plan you purchased.

-However, if you’re trying to do everyday things like check Facebook, send an email (without a lot of attachments) or load a weather app, you’ll be fine.
+However, if you’re trying to do everyday things like check Facebook, send an email (without a lot of attachments), or load a weather app, you’ll be fine.
 Heavier-loading websites and smartphone apps may require a bit of patience.

 Can I call home?

-I then turn on the T-Mobile WiFi, so that when my phone is connected to the ship’s internet system, it will essentially function as a regular phone.
+I then turn on the T-Mobile WiFi so that when my phone is connected to the ship’s internet system, it will essentially function as a regular phone.
 WiFi calling does not use cell phone data, merely the internet.
 AT&T also offers WiFi calling.